mlampert84/wissenschaftslehre/text.md

 Analysis

-Fichte distinguishes three times between the idealist and realist aspects of negation, result in a total what we can call six "categories" of negation.
+Fichte distinguishes three times between the idealist and realist aspects of negation, resulting in a total of what we can call six "categories" of negation.
 We can summarize them in the following table, before describing them in more detail:

 |                                                                       | Idealist             | Realist   |
 | --------------------------------------------------------------------- | -------------------- | --------- |